 Professional and amatuer anglers and those looking for a fun, family way to spend a week gather in July at Jim King Park & Boat Ramp at Sister Creek for one of the largest kingfish tournament in the Southeast.

 In 1980, a small group of local businessmen wanted to organize a fishing tournament, similar to those in which they had participated in other coastal areas.
 They thought Jacksonville was an ideal location for such an endeavor and plans were made to launch the First Annual Greater Jacksonville Kingfish Tournament, held in July of 1981.
 Jacksonville Marine Charities, Inc., a 501c(3) nonprofit organization, evolved through the success of the GJKT and utilizes its proceeds to support marine science research, preservation, and education.

-The 37th Annual Greater Jacksonville Kingfish Tournament takes place July 17 – 22, 2017 at Jim King Park & Boat Ramp at Sister Creek.
+The 38th Annual Greater Jacksonville Kingfish Tournament takes place July 16 – 21, 2018 at Jim King Park & Boat Ramp at Sister Creek.
 The annual event is a long-standing tradition for residents of the Jacksonville area.
-Up to 300 boats fish the weeklong event for thousands of dollars in prizes.
+More than 300 boats fish the weeklong event for thousands of dollars in prizes.
 Annually, the Tournament attracts thousands of spectators who watch the weigh-in and enjoy the festivities.
 Favorite attractions include the Food Festival; the Liars' Tent, featuring live entertainment; exhibitors , boat display and the Boatique,

 Click here for registration online! under construction